ozaner/ozanerhansha.github.io-OLD/_posts/math/analysis/00-0-0-contraction-maps.md

 layout: post
 title: Contraction Maps
 date: 2019-09-30
-tags: math calculus
+tags: math analysis
 ---
 ## Definition
 A **contraction map** on a metric space $(X,d)$ is a function $T:X\to X$ such that:

 $$(\exists k\in[0,1))(\forall x,y\in X)\,\,d(T(x),T(y))\le kd(x,y)$$

-Another way to phrase this is that applying the contraction on any two points shrinks their distance by some minimum factor $k$.
+Another way to phrase this is that applying the contraction on any two points shrinks their distance by at least some factor $k$.

 <!-- (this number, of course, can't be negative as distances are nonnegative) -->